brickstar/bloomtrek-api/README.md

 SPECIAL NOTE: This is an end point built to utilize a micro service built solely for scraping data from the CSU extension database.
 It will only accept web addresses from the plant database, like: `https://coloradoplants.jeffco.us/parksearch.do?name=12&parkname=Custer+County+`

-The output is a CSV file with the scrapped data!
+The output is a CSV file with the scraped data!
 How neat is that!
 You can check out the API responsible for this scraping [here](https://github.com/KeeganCorrigan/bloomtrek_scraper).
 And it's deployed at:

 #### https://bloomtrek-api-scraper.herokuapp.com/